jjessicahorton/jjessicahorton/README.md

 Currently, I'm...
 - a Physics major at Appalachian State Univeristy
 - Working in [Dr. Andrew Bellemer's](https://biology.appstate.edu/directory/dr-andrew-bellemer) Neuroscience lab
-- A Medical Office Assistant at UNC Health's [AppInternal Medicine](https://www.unchealthappalachian.org/locations/profile/appinternal-medicine/)
+- A Medical Office Assistant at UNC Health Appalachian
 - A prospective Data Scientist in the making!

 Right now, I am currently working on my first Data Science project that has all been made possible thanks to the hardworking scientists who have created and maintain [FlyWire](https://flywire.ai/).
 I am very excited about it, and I'm looking forward to sharing my work here soon!